rule

 Text 49

-The king said: 'Please explain, o brahmin, how could there be so much unprecedented love for the child of someone else that Krishna was, exceeding even the love [the gopas and gopîs had] for their own offspring?'
+The king said: 'Please, oh brahmin, explain how there could be such an unprecedented amount of love for the child of someone else, that Krishna was, a love that even exceeded the love [the gopas and gopīs had] for their own offspring?'

 Text 50

-S'rî S'uka said: 'For each living being is in truth, o ruler of man, one's own self the dearmost, the love for others, children, wealth and so on are all based on that.
+S'rī S'uka said: 'For each living being is in truth, o ruler of man, one's own self the dearmost, the love for others, children, wealth and so on are all based on that.
+(Vedabase)

 Text 51

-Therefore o best of kings, is the love of embodied beings self-centered and unequal to the love for that which belongs to them like sons, wealth, homes and so forth.
+Oh best of kings, the love of embodied beings for their own individual self is therefore not equal to the love they have for that what belongs to them, like sons, wealth, homes and so forth.

 Text 52